 Although the data available in the UK (PCaW 2013b) suggests that only 0.3% of those who raise a concern about alleged wrongdoing ultimately take it to the media, we believe trade unions could play a role here as well.
 In the UK, PIDA protects workers who make a disclosure to the public as a last resort or when lives are at immediate risk.
 Trade unions could advise whistleblowers about whether or not they fulfil these criteria.
 Where they do, trade unions could offer further support by channeling the whistleblower to an appropriate media outlet, aid the whistleblower in making their story credible, or put them in contact with a journalist who might want to pick up their story.
 It is a misconception that whistleblowing to the media is the easiest way to get heard.
 Often journalists are not interested in writing about the concern raised with them, or they want to give it a spin that suits the media ownership but not the whistleblower (van Es & Smit 2003).

-Trade unions might also opt to act in their own right as spokesperson for a whistleblower without disclosing their identity.
+Trade unions might also opt to act in their own right as spokesperson for a whistleblower without disclosing his or her identity.
 Indeed, they might want to do so as a way of protecting a whistleblower.
 This could also be a good option where a number of similar concerns about alleged wrongdoing were raised with them.
 Finally, they might want to do so in order to reiterate a previously publicised but yet unresolved concern.

 A third way in which trade unions can take up a role at the third or public whistleblowing tier is a more indirect but important one.
 Trade unions could easily pool expertise and use their institutional as well as political affiliations to lobby for legislative changes.
 In the UK, the whistleblowing statute was welcomed by trade unions but there was no explicit campaign for such a measure.
 Likewise, the TUC was represented on the British Standards Institute steering committee which produced guidance on whistleblowing in 2008 as well as a member of the Whistleblowing Commission established by PCAW (2013c) which developed its own Code of Practice.
 However, we can only speculate about why there is no vocal and explicit call from the trade union movement for the production of a statutory Code of Practice (Lewis 2008).
 A public campaign for improved whistleblowing legislation might reinforce the notion that speaking up about wrongdoing is in society’s interest and the higher profile of trade unions on this issue might encourage individuals to raise their concerns.

 Unions could try to influence policy standards at a supra-national level in a similar way.
-The authors of this paper were involved in stakeholder roundtables drafting the Council of Europe Recommendation (CoE 2014).
+The authors of this article were involved in stakeholder roundtables drafting the Council of Europe Recommendation (CoE 2014).
 The only participant from the union side was from the FNV union federation in the Netherlands.
-Other intergovernmental bodies (e.g. UN) are also producing reports and policy on the matter.
+Other intergovernmental bodies (e.g. UN) are also producing reports and policies on the matter.
 These will ultimately shape policy at a national level.
 We believe it is useful – like with the Council of Europe Recommendation – to ensure the supra-national policies foresee a space for unions to play a role at national policy making level.
 This can already be secured by lobbying at supra-national level.

 CONCLUSION